Sunny Garcia: Personal life

 Garcia was born Vincent Sennen Garcia on January 14, 1970, in Mā'ili, on the Westside of Oahu, Hawaii.
 Garcia is of Puerto Rican and Hawaiian heritage from his father's side and Hawaiian, Chinese, Filipino, Irish, and Native American heritage from his mother's side.
 His nickname "Sunny" was given to him by his mother, due to his cheerful disposition as an infant.
 Following his parents' divorce, Garcia lived with his mother near Mā'ili point, close to the beach.

 He has been married three times.
 He has three children from his first marriage.
+All three marriages ended in divorce, most recently in 2016.

 In October 2006, Garcia was sentenced to federal prison for tax fraud after failing to pay taxes on unreported contest winnings from 1996 to 2001.
 Garcia failed to report over $471,000 in prize money on his tax returns for those years, resulting in a three-month sentence, beginning January 12, 2007, plus a further 7 months of house arrest and 80 hours community service with Goodwill.
 "I spent my money foolishly and didn't handle my affairs," he said outside the San Diego federal courtroom where he was sentenced.

 On 21 February 2011, the ASP Rules and Disciplinary Committee convened to assess an alleged brawl involving Garcia, Jeremy Flores, and a local surfer, who allegedly dropped in on Garcia's teenage son while surfing on 19 February 2011 on the Gold Coast, Queensland, Australia.
 In accordance with the ASP Rulebook, immediately following the incident, then-active surfer Jeremy Flores was suspended from the 4-star Breaka Burleigh Pro event at Burleigh Heads, and then-eliminated surfer Garcia was suspended from the 4-star Burton Toyota Pro in Newcastle, New South Wales.
 An amateur cameraman who filmed the brawl alleged he was attacked by Sunny Garcia soon after, when he approached him on land.
 The cameraman lodged an official assault complaint with Gold Coast Police but withdrew it on the afternoon of 21 February 2011.